 Window dressing is not limited to portfolio managers and mutual funds.
 Companies may also use window dressing to make financial statements look better than they are.

 There are two main reasons companies use window dressing.
-The first is to raise the share price of the company by making the company look better to shareholders and investors.
+The first is to raise the company’s share price by making the company look better to shareholders and investors.
 The second reason is to convince a lender to allow the company to borrow money under more favorable circumstances.

-Like window dressing with funds, window dressing the financial statements of a company is legal but misleads shareholders, investors, and lenders.
+Like window dressing with funds, window-dressing a company’s financial statements is legal but misleads shareholders, investors, and lenders.
 It may also be a slippery slope.
 Companies that encourage window dressing may continue using more and more manipulative accounting practices that eventually constitute fraud.

 Window dressing is a way of legally manipulating the reports of a portfolio manager or company to improve appearances.
 While there’s nothing technically wrong with this practice, it can often mislead investors.
-Thankfully, once you know what to look for, it becomes relatively easy to spot.
+Thankfully, it becomes relatively easy to spot once you know what to look for.